maxime-lair/maxime-lair/docs/index.md

  ```

-**Note** Since we are running it on Centos 8, It would have been nice to have used `dnf` instead of `yum` as the later is getting deprecated.
+**Note** Since we are running it on Centos 8, It would have been nice to have used `dnf` instead of `yum` as the latter is getting deprecated.

 ## Install docker engine